scossar/localized-categories/README.md

 Follow the [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) howto, using `git clone https://github.com/scossar/localized-categories` as the plugin command.

-Once you've installed it, review the settings under plugins in the admin section of your forum.

 ## Use

 To create a localized category, create a category and set its slug as one of the forum's